luanpersini/tests-node-backend-tests-using-jest-typescript/README.md

 1. open the terminal and run the command of the chosen test type

+- `npm run test` - to run all tests
 - `npm run test:unit` - unit tests
 - `npm run test:int`  - integration tests
 - `npm run test:e2e`  - end to end tests